Library

 Below are two examples of customer insight solutions that fix issues and guide impactful changes.

-Example 1: Moving a Hidden Feature
+Example 1: Moving a hidden feature

 Users seem to ignore a helpful feature in your app.
 One survey shows people don’t even know it exists (oops, it’s buried in a submenu).